Metropolitan Washington Restaurant Week Rules & Standards

 I have more than one restaurant.
 Does each of my restaurants have to register separately to participate?

-Do I have to pay the fee twice if I have more than one restaurant with the same name in different locations?
+Do I have to pay the fee for each location if I have more than one restaurant with the same name in different locations?

 Yes.
 Each restaurant will be listed individually and included in all promotional material as a separate restaurant.